 The surrounding neighborhood has a significant economic identity from the industrial uses that have historically populated the area.
 As that economy has evolved, heavy manufacturing uses are transitioning to more digital and creative uses.
-This project is in keeping with this economic identity and evolution as it replaces a warehouse distribution facility with limited employment opportunity with a project that will activate the area through the introduction of 475 live/work units, including needed affordable units, approximately 10,000 square feet of restaurant space and retail space, and approximately 105,000 square feet of office space.
+This project is in keeping with this economic identity and evolution as it replaces awarehouse distribution facility with limited employment opportunity with a project that will activate the area through the introduction of 475 live/work units, including needed affordable units, approximately 10,000 square feet of restaurant space and retail space, and approximately 105,000 square feet of office space.
 In addition, the live/work units are designed to be larger than average with taller floor to ceiling heights to accommodate arts and production uses and a minimum 150 square-foot designated work area in each unit that allow up to five employees in each unit.
 Additionally, the project provides a range of creative office spaces, including smaller spaces designed to accommodate small businesses.
+Historically artists have sought spaces with large floor plates, by moving into underutilized warehouse buildings in the Arts District.